 The Model Hierarchy pane highlights in pale blue the current system and its child systems.

-After the path in the Contents of field, the text (and below) appears.
+After the path in the Contents of field,

 The appearance of the Show Current System and Below button at the top of the Contents pane and in the View menu changes.